 The constitution of the Kalamazoo Mennonite Fellowship

-(Adopted January 24, 2010
+(Adopted January 24, 2010; Revised January 23, 2011)

 Name.
 The name of this organization is “Kalamazoo Mennonite Fellowship”.

 Mission.
 Our mission is to be a fellowship of faithful disciples of Jesus Christ, “for no one can lay any foundation other than the one already laid, which is Jesus Christ.”
 (1 Corinthians 3:11).